 What Is Crypto Cost Basis?

-Crypto cost basis is the amount you paid to acquire your cryptocurrency.
+Crypto cost basis refers to the total amount you paid to acquire a cryptocurrency.
 It includes the purchase price plus any transaction or gas fees.
-This number is important because it helps you figure out how much profit or loss you made when you sell, trade, or spend your crypto.
+This figure matters because it determines how much profit or loss you report when you sell, trade, or spend that asset.

 Why Does Crypto Cost Basis Matter?